-Although the Conference bill provides a process to challenge the nondisclosure requirement, critics believe that this right is "illusory": "A recipient would technically be given a right to challenge the gag order but if the government asserted national security, diplomatic relations or an ongoing criminal investigation the court would be required to treat that assertion as conclusive, making the 'right' an illusion."
+Although the Act provides a process to challenge the nondisclosure requirement, critics believe that this judicial review is not meaningful, in light of the "conclusive presumption" provision: "A recipient would technically be given a right to challenge the gag order but if the government asserted national security, diplomatic relations or an ongoing criminal investigation the court would be required to treat that assertion as conclusive, making the 'right' an illusion."
+In addition, some Members of Congress have raised First Amendment and due process concerns over the indefinite gag order and the conclusive presumption.
+However, others have defended the conclusive presumption as necessary to ensure that sensitive information is not publicly disclosed: